neurobin/rnm/README.md

 1. Newline in file or folder name is not supported.
 Make sure your folder doesn't contain any file/folder with new line.
 2. All options should always be separated by space.
 For Example: `-vy` won't mean two option `-v` and `-y`, rather it will mean a single option `-vy`.
 3. Any non option argument will be treated as file or directory path.
 For example in <pre><code>rnm file1 file2 -- -ns fd</code></pre>`file1`, `file2` and `--` will be taken as file paths.
+4. Be wary of filename globbing.
+Command like `rnm ./*` will take all files and folders as arguments and thus the files and immediate contents (by default) of the folders will be subject to rename operation.
+If you don't want to rename any folder contents (when the folder is passed as an argument), use `-ed` option to exclude any and all directory which have mistakenly or deliberately passed as arguments.